BrittanyGates/Quick-Black-History-Facts/README.md

-# Black History Fact Generator
+# Quick Black History Facts
 Displays a random Black History Fact every 10 seconds.

 ## About The Project